 2. Encourage The Use Of New Communication Tools

-If you haven’t done it already, consider implementing business communication platforms like Slack, monitoring your employees’ progress via project management tools such as Asana or Trello, and tracking time and managing tasks with dedicated software.
+If you haven’t done it already, consider implementing business communication platforms like Slack, monitoring your employees’ progress via project management tools such as Asana or Trello with a Trello time tracking integration, and tracking time and managing tasks with other dedicated software.
 Give your employees a comprehensive walkthrough and encourage them to use these new tools.
 This way, everyone will stay connected while being able to record and track their progress.

 3. Prioritize Video Calls